-- 260. Under this option there would be a number of changes to the SMC procedures with the aim of simplifying them or harmonising them with parallel processes in relation to LBC or planning permission.
+- 274. Under this option there would be a number of changes to the SMC procedures with the aim of simplifying them or harmonising them with parallel processes in relation to LBC or planning permission.
 There would also be an extension of the existing power to carry out archaeological excavations, but without the need to obtain the owner's consent when a monument is at risk of imminent damage or destruction.
-The main changes are: - a power for the Welsh Ministers to issue SMC other than in writing; - a simplified SMC process where, if all parties agree, works may be authorised by the Welsh Ministers without the need for an application or interim decision letter; - the retrospective grant of SMC for unauthorised works to bring arrangements in line with those for LBC and planning permission; - the removal of an applicant's automatic right to a hearing before the determination of an SMC application; and - a power to refuse to entertain repeat applications for SMC where a previous application for similar works was refused.
+The main changes are: - a power for the Welsh Ministers to issue SMC other than in writing; - a simplified SMC process where, if all parties agree, works may be authorised by the Welsh Ministers without the need for an application or interim decision letter; - the retrospective grant of SMC for unauthorised works to bring arrangements in line with those for LBC and planning permission; - discretion for the Welsh Ministers to choose the most appropriate method to receive representations on a SMC application; and - a power to refuse to entertain repeat applications for SMC where a previous application for similar works was refused.